 Mark C. White, PE, BCEE

-Why CDM Smith?
-As a graduate student, I was instructed by a senior CDM Smith expert during an intense two-week water treatment plant design course.
+Mark decided to join the firm because “as a graduate student, I was instructed by a senior CDM Smith expert during an intense two-week water treatment plant design course.
 The lessons drew upon multiple CDM Smith project examples, including a fascinating project from Hong Kong.
 It showed me a vision of the possibilities that a future with CDM Smith could entail.
-A few years ago, I found myself working on a water supply project in Hong Kong and then later that same year, I taught a university class on water treatment design; it was amazing to realize that I’d come full circle in my career here.
+A few years ago, I found myself working on a water supply project in Hong Kong and then later that same year, I taught a university class on water treatment design; it was amazing to realize that I’d come full circle in my career here.”